The Stories We Tell Ourselves: Writing and recording

 Work on the album began at the beginning of 2016, and was written and recorded across 2016 and 2017.
-The band continued the approach of writing and recording the album in their own home studio, similar to their prior two albums, The Few Not Fleeting and Nothing More; frontman Johnny Hawkins felt that technology had advanced enough to create a professional sounding album with their own home equipment, and this allowed them to work outside of the time and money constraints of working in a professional studio, and work in the comfort of their own living spaces.
+The band continued the approach of writing and recording the album in their own home studio, similar to their prior two albums, The Few Not Fleeting and Nothing More; frontman Jonny Hawkins felt that technology had advanced enough to create a professional sounding album with their own home equipment, and this allowed them to work outside of the time and money constraints of working in a professional studio, and work in the comfort of their own living spaces.
 The band would self-produce the album as well, alongside long-time band collaborator and manager Will Hoffman.
 Generally, the band members would work separately in different rooms of the house, recording their respective parts and then sharing them with each other through Google Drive.
 Once they were happy with complete songs, they'd send them to Hoffman, who performed final audio mixing duties.
 Emphasis was placed on making the listener feel something emotionally over technically proficient performances.

 By September 2016, the band had 17 fully developed songs, and were contemplating whether or not any songs should be trimmed from the final track listing.
 The band took a break from recording at this point to tour with Disturbed and Chevelle throughout the end of the year, before returning to complete the recording of the album in early 2017.
 The band co-wrote two songs with guitarist Clint Lowery of Sevendust - "Tunnels" and "Funny Little Creatures", who also contributed guitar to the tracks as well.